verba05/EndlessAdventure/README.md

-# Adventurer's Quest - Text-Based RPG
+# Endless Adventure - Text-Based RPG

 **Adventurer's Quest** is a C++ text-based RPG where you play as an adventurer battling monsters, collecting loot, and buying items from the shop.
 The game uses simple number-guessing mechanics for combat and features inventory management, a loot system, and the ability to save and load your progress via JSON files.